Skip to main content

 Alabama State Bar

 Roman was born and raised in Tuscaloosa, Alabama.
 He attended undergraduate, graduate and law school at the University of Alabama.
 He practiced law in Tuscaloosa for a couple of years then practiced with the Montgomery, Alabama firm of Beasley Allen for 17 years.
 As a lawyer, Roman had a multi-jurisdictional practice and was licensed to practice law in 8 states and over 35 federal jurisdictions.
 He has represented individuals, businesses, insurance companies and state governments.
-In January of 2017, Roman was appointed as a trial judge in Montgomery County.
-In June of 2018 he became the General Counsel of the Alabama State Bar.
-He is married to Caroline Thames Shaul and has three daughters, Anne Kingsley (14), Isabel (13) and Thompson (6).
+Roman previously served as a trial judge in Montgomery County, Alabama.
+In June of 2018, he resigned his judgeship to become the General Counsel of the Alabama State Bar.
+He is married to Caroline Thames Shaul and has three daughters, Anne Kingsley (16), Isabel (15) and Thompson (8).

 Lisa Ivey Related Seminars and Products